saucelabs/sauce-docs/docs/api-testing/composer.md

 For more information, see [Expression Language Extensions](/api-testing/composer/logical-components/#expression-language-extensions).

 ## Integration Tests
-An integration test is a test in which you examine a complete flow of calls, simulating what an API user would experience.

-Integration testing is critical to creating a strong API testing strategy.
-Microservices are built to work together, and an integration test allows you to create end-to-end tests that resemble common user flows.
+Integration testing is critical for creating a strong API testing strategy.
+An integration test allows you to create end-to-end tests that resemble common user flows.
 While only testing individual endpoints is a good start, this method will miss a large number of problems that occur when all services need to work together.

-It is imperative to not just exercise endpoints, but validate that an entire series of microservices are working.
-It’s best to do that by writing tests that emulate common and uncommon user flows.
-A critical part of that work involves creating reusable variables to allow the test to work at any time, with any data.

-By making a request for a fresh token at the beginning of the sequence, and then assigning it to a variable, you will know that any time you run this test, you’re doing so with a valid access token, which is automatically being passed to all follow-up calls.

 ### Token-based Authentication API